parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. note::

-	using host file because this is a lab make sure to put in LDNS server for resolver.
+	We are using the host file because this is a lab, so make sure to put in the LDNS server for the resolver.

 9. Using Nano edit the openid_connect_configuration.conf